 Companies like Amazon and Overstock, for instance, make it easier than ever for armchair shoppers to point and click their way to a vast array of retail purchases.

-Service and usability are key to the future of ecommerce.
+Service and usability are key to the future of e-commerce.
 Consumers are no longer willing to tolerate bad service for the sake of having goods delivered to their front doors.
-The market is too competitive and no longer operates on volume-based principles, so retailers of all sizes are striving to find individuality online.
-And since packages make bold statements, the days of plain cardboard boxes and lackluster ecommerce packaging are over.
+The market is too competitive and no longer operates on volume-based principles, so retailers of all sizes strive to find individuality online.
+And since packages make bold statements, the days of plain cardboard boxes and lackluster e-commerce packaging are over.

 What Shapes Consumer Shifts?

 Staying ahead of consumer trends is an industry of its own, prompting analysts to scrutinize every aspect of shoppers’ behavior.
-For contract packagers, responding to trending consumer preference is crucial, enabling producers to ride the wave of interested buyers.
+For contract packagers, responding to trending consumer preferences are crucial, enabling producers to ride the wave of interested buyers.
 To keep up with changing times, experienced packaging providers lean on technology, materials advances, and established relationships within the industry.